Highland Park Way SW Connection Project

 In 2023, we met with community groups in the area, including the Highland Park Action Coalition and West Seattle Bike Connections.
 We also received input through the Seattle Transportation Plan (pages B-43 and B-45), which recognizes the need for better walking, biking and rolling facilities along this corridor.

-In the spring of 2024, we gathered community input on the proposed options mentioned above through the following outreach activities:
+In the spring of 2024, we gathered input on some early project concepts through different outreach activities including a survey and attending community events.

 Timeline